gaia-pipeline/gaia/README.rst

 Roadmap
 =======

 Gaia is currently in alpha version available.
-We extremely recommend to not use gaia for mission critical jobs and for production usage.
+We extremely recommend to not use it for mission critical jobs and for production usage yet.
 Things will change in the future and essential features may break.

 One of the main issues currently is the lack of unit- and integration tests.
 This is on our to-do list and we are working on this topic with high priority.